pinf/test-programs-js/README.md

 You can select any of `node`, `gpsee`, `v8cgi`, `narwhal` or `ringo` via `commonjs --platform <PlatformAlias> ...`.

-**NOTE: These programs currently only run reliably on `node`.
-They should somewhat run on the other platforms but there are definitely still some platform-level bugs to be resolved.**

 A bare-bones [Hello World](https://github.com/pinf/test-programs-js/tree/master/HelloWorld) with a dependency:

     commonjs https://github.com/pinf/test-programs-js/zipball/master HelloWorld